 where is the rotation axis and is the rotation angle.
 For small rotation, the error angle vector is approximated by as the error vector about the three orientation axes.
 The total IMU error state thus is defined as the following 15x1 (not 16x1) vector:

 where we have modeled the gyroscope and accelerometer biases as random walk and thus their time derivatives are white Gaussian.
-Note that the above kinematics have been defined in terms of the true acceleration and angular velocities.
+Note that the above kinematics have been defined in terms of the true acceleration and angular velocities which can be computed as a function of the sensor measurements and state.

-Given the continuous-time measurements and in the time interval , and their estimates, i.e. after taking the expectation, and , we can define the solutions to the above IMU kinematics differential equation.
-The solution to the quaternion evolution has the following general form:
+Given the continuous-time and , in the time interval , and their estimates, i.e. after taking the expectation, and , we can define the solutions to the above IMU kinematics differential equation.

 Tab / T to search, Esc to close